quangv/docs/src/doc/reference/service_integration/apps_flyer.rst

 AppsFlyer allows users to monitor and track application installations, downloads, and conversions.
 The AppsFlyer API allows developers to access and integrate the functionality of AppsFlyer with other applications.

-.. note:: The AppsFlyer service integration is available for all Monaca users.
-However, if you want to use the latest AppsFlyer plugin via `Github <https://github.com/monaca-plugins/com.appsflyer.phonegap.plugins.appsflyer>`_, you can :ref:`import <import_cordova_plugin>` it.
-In order to import this plugin, you need to subscribe to a valid plan.
-Please refer to `Pricing <https://monaca.mobi/en/pricing>`_.

 Add AppsFlyer to Monaca
 =======================================